AnirudhChatterjee/AnirudhChatterjee/README.md

 - 👋 Hi, I’m AnirudhChatterjee
 - I’m interested in Data Science and Machine Learning
-- I’m currently doing my MSc from Symbiosis
+- I have completed my MSc from Symbiosis
-- U can reach me on linkedin
+- You can reach me on linkedin